 In general, the telecommunications authority is responsible for allocating frequencies for communication services.
-However, for certain frequency ranges the Federal Minister of Transport, Innovation and Technology may issue an ordinance limiting the number of allocations.
+However, for certain frequency ranges the Federal Minister of Agriculture, Regions and Tourism may issue an ordinance limiting the number of allocations.
 If such a limit is defined, the regulatory authority (Telekom-Control-Commission, or TKK) is then responsible for allocating the frequencies.

 The frequency bands listed below were deemed to be limited in number (i.e., scarce) in the Frequency Utilisation Ordinance 2013 (FNV 2013, Federal Law Gazette II No. 63/2014 amendet by Federal Law Gazette II No. 390/2016).
 As a result, the TKK is responsible for allocating frequencies in the following bands: